18 Things To Do In London At Christmas 2026

 4. Afternoon tea

 Many of London’s hotels and cafés put on sumptuous afternoon teas at Christmas time.
-From the upmarket offerings from the likes of The Ritz, Claridge’s and The Connaught to the quirky, with Brigit’s Afternoon Tea Bus Tour from B-Bakery (14 November 2022 onwards); this is certainly one of the tastiest things to do in London at Christmas!
+There are the upmarket offerings from the likes of The Ritz, Claridge’s Hotel and The Connaught.
+For something more quirky, hop on the Christmas Afternoon Tea Bus Tour from B-Bakery (15th November 2025 onwards) to combine tea and sightseeing.
+This is certainly one of the tastiest things to do at Christmas!

 6. Discover seasonal traditions (and more Dickens)

-You can never have enough Dickens and at Christmas time, that is doubly true!
-The London of Charles Dickens’ Christmas Carol & Seasonal Traditions steps into the heart of the famous festive novella, to the old Victorian City of London.
+You can never have enough Dickens and at Christmas time, that’s doubly true!
+The London of Charles Dickens steps into the heart of the famous festive novella, A Christmas Carol & Seasonal Traditions to the old Victorian City of London.
 But that’s not all.
-There will be tales of the origins of the seasonal traditions that we keep alive to this day, from pantomimes to Christmas puddings, cards to crackers.
-Departing from the Tower Hill tube, from late November onwards on Saturday or Sunday (and both as we get closer to Christmas!).
+There will be tales of the origins of the seasonal traditions that we keep alive to this day, from pantomimes to festive food, cards to crackers.

 7. London’s Christmas windows